COSMOS-CTC-Cambridge/damtp-research-programming/modules/io_viz.md

 ```

 -   if you run this in parallel using parallel HDF5 library, you just got all the hard bits for free
+    -   available as `codes/python/petsc_hdf5_viewer.py`
 -   and a similar example in `h5py`
--   note that running this in the frontend uses just one rank
+-   note that running these in the frontend uses just one rank

 ``` python
 import mpi4py